 Top talent has options.
 The candidates you most want to hire are almost certainly in conversations with other organizations.
 If your interview process is purely evaluative — a one-way assessment where the candidate proves themselves to you — you are losing people in the final stages to organizations that understood the interview is also a sales conversation.

 Your best candidates want to know what they will be building, who they will learn from, what the trajectory looks like, and whether your leadership culture is worth joining.
-If you are not answering those questions compellingly, you are processing applicants, not competing for top talent.
+If you are not answering those questions compellingly, you are processing applicants rather than competing for top talent.

 5. You Are Overvaluing Credentials and Undervaluing Culture Fit